 Darker Music Talks is free to attend, but the date and location are revealed first to the music people who are on the list.
 If interested, please leave your details below.

 Darker Music Talks helps musicians become entrepreneurs.
-It's a series of free events in London that brings independent musicians and music knowledge keepers together, in a chance for a constructive dialogue.
+It is a platform of free events in London and other European cities that connects independent musicians with music knowledge keepers, in a chance for a constructive dialogue.
 The future belongs to educated Musicpreneurs.

 Subscribe to the list

 Where – I'klectik Art Lab, Old Paradise Yard, 20 Carlisle Lane, SE1 7LG, London